springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-All text and images of text supplied by us on the pages of this product have a contrast ratio of at least 4.5:1.
+Generally, all text and images of text supplied by us on the pages of this product have a contrast ratio of at least 4.5:1.
+<br><br>
+Some small print text in page footers may have insufficient contrast.
+Additionally, some placeholder text (e.g. on payment pages) may have insufficient contrast.
+We are actively working to find and repair these problems.
 <br><br>
 Third party advertising scripts may inject content with insufficient contrast.
 </td>